August 29, 2025

 How to create a supplier scorecard in 10 steps

-To develop a high-impact supplier scorecard, start by defining the specific performance areas that matter most to your business—such as on-time delivery, product quality, responsiveness, and sustainability.
-By selecting metrics that reflect these priorities, your team can consistently assess suppliers, compare them objectively, and make strategic sourcing decisions based on hard data.
+To develop a high-impact supplier scorecard, start by defining the specific performance areas that matter most to your business, such as delivery timeliness, product quality, responsiveness, and sustainability.

 3. Gather stakeholder input: Consult with procurement, operations, quality, and finance teams.
 Include input from end-users who interact with suppliers.